10 Reasons to Shoot Kodak Ultramax 400 (+50 Sample Photos)

 If we were going to choose a film speed to shoot for the rest of time, it’d be hard to imagine picking anything other than 400 ASA.

-With Ultramax 400, you should be safe to shoot during bright daylight, but you can continue shooting into the night while still achieving satisfactory results.
+With Ultramax 400, you should be safe to shoot during bright daylight, but you can continue into the evening while still achieving satisfactory results.

 For all intents and purposes, we think of 400 as the standard, all-around film speed, and only opt for faster or slower film stocks if the situation specifically calls for it.